Retrieve historical imagery

 The Time Settings window appears.
 This window allows you to change the playback speed of the timeline so that more or less time will pass before the timeline jumps to the next image.

-- Adjust the playback speed to the slowest setting and click OK.
+- In the Time Settings window, adjust the playback speed to the slowest setting and click OK.

 - Play the time slider again.